kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     }
     ```

-## Custom validation annotations { #custom-validation-annotations }
+## Custom Validation Annotations { #custom-validation-annotations }

-Creating your custom annotation requires:

-1) Create an inheritor of `Validator`:
+A custom validation annotation is needed when the standard checks are not enough.
+It connects an annotation with a `ValidatorFactory`, and the factory creates a `Validator` for a specific value type.

+To create a custom annotation:

+1. Create a `Validator` implementation:

 ===! ":fontawesome-brands-java: `Java`"